America’s Roots Run Through Its Farms

 Building a National Conversation

-Direct engagement is ongoing with state and national stakeholders, including the Office of the Governor of Minnesota, Regeneration International, the Union of Concerned Scientists, and the Women, Food and Agriculture Network.
-FSI has received positive responses from candidates and policymakers across multiple states—including North Dakota, Utah, Montana, North Carolina, Virginia, Mississippi, and Nebraska—reflecting broad, bipartisan interest in strengthening rural ownership and land security.
+Direct conversations are underway with state and national stakeholders including the Office of the Governor of Minnesota, Regeneration International, the Union of Concerned Scientists and the Women, Food and Agriculture Network.
+Candidates and policymakers in multiple states, including Minnesota, North Dakota, Utah, Montana, North Carolina, Virginia, Wisconsin and Colorado, have responded positively, reflecting bipartisan interest in strengthening rural ownership, land security and agricultural resilience.

-The tone of these exchanges has been grounded and pragmatic.
-Stakeholders consistently recognize the urgency of farmland loss and the value of concrete, ready-to-use policy tools.
-As outreach continues, FSI’s role remains the same: provide clear legislation and precedent, elevate rural voices, and support leaders — regardless of party — committed to keeping American farmland in family and community hands.
+Across these exchanges, the tone has been pragmatic and solutions-oriented.
+Stakeholders consistently acknowledge the urgency of farmland loss and the value of concrete, ready-to-use policy tools.
+As outreach continues, FSI’s role remains constant: to provide clear legislative frameworks and precedent, to elevate rural perspectives, and to support leaders, regardless of party, working to keep American farmland in family and community hands.

 Highlights

-• Multiple rounds of outreach to all 50 state Democratic and Republican Party chairs, beginning with White Paper v1.4 and followed by the launch of farmsecurityinitiative.org and ongoing updates to the White Paper.
+Multiple rounds of outreach to all 50 state Democratic and Republican Party chairs, beginning with White Paper v1.4 and continuing through White Paper v4.5 (Public)

-• Targeted outreach to more than two dozen national NGOs and advocacy networks, including American Farmland Trust, National Family Farm Coalition, Land Trust Alliance, Federation of Southern Cooperatives, Regeneration International, the Union of Concerned Scientists, and multiple women-in-agriculture organizations.
+Targeted engagement with more than two dozen national NGOs and advocacy networks, including American Farmland Trust, National Family Farm Coalition, Land Trust Alliance, Federation of Southern Cooperatives, Regeneration International, the Union of Concerned Scientists and multiple women-in-agriculture organizations

-• Positive responses from NGOs, including expressions of interest, invitations to follow up and early discussions about alignment with FSI’s focus on land security and family ownership.
+Positive responses from NGOs including follow-up requests and early discussions around alignment with FSI’s focus on land security and local ownership

-• Engagement with political candidates and campaigns in multiple states, including North Dakota, Utah, Montana, North Carolina, Virginia, Mississippi, and Nebraska.
+Engagement with political candidates and campaigns in multiple states, including Minnesota, North Dakota, Utah, Montana, North Carolina, Virginia, Wisconsin and Colorado

-• Multiple campaigns and state party offices have responded by reviewing the white paper, circulating it internally, and initiating constructive follow-up conversations.
+Multiple campaigns and state party offices have reviewed the White Paper, circulated it internally and initiated substantive follow-up conversations